openhwgroup/cva5/examples/zedboard/README.md

 ### Adding Taiga and Local Memory IP Cores to the project
-In either the existing Vivado project or a new Vivado project configured to run on a zedBoard, open the "IP Catalog".
+In either the existing Vivado project or a new Vivado project configured to run on a zedBoard.
 If starting a new project make sure to add the .xdc file provided as constraints and choose zedBoard as the project board.

-Add the IPs, by right-clicking on the Catalog Window, select "Add Repository..." and direct it to the Taiga Repository.
+Open the "IP Catalog" and add the IPs, by right-clicking on the Catalog Window, select "Add Repository..." and direct it to the Taiga Repository.

 There should now be a User Repository that contains the cores: